What is Market Urbanism?

 Market Urbanism is the cross between free-market policy ideas and urban issues.
 The term was popularized by Adam Hengels, of the blog MarketUrbanism.com.
 On the site, he calls for “bottom up solutions to urban issues, as opposed to ones imposed from the top down.”
 This refers to private-sector actions that create organic growth and voluntary exchange within cities, rather than government ones that are enforced by bureaucracy.
 Market Urbanists believe that if cities were liberalized as such, they’d have cheaper housing, faster transport, improved public services and better quality of life.

 What is the Market Urbanism report?

 The Market Urbanism Report is a media company whose goal is to advance this Market Urbanism idea, so that it becomes better known by the public and utilized within cities.
 Founded in July of 2017 by journalist Scott Beyer, The Report is a hub for market-oriented city writing.
 It publishes daily original content and reposts articles from elsewhere.
-The Report also has a video series where urbanists discuss the issues affecting their cities.
+The Report also has a video series where urbanists discuss the issues effecting their cities.

 What are the main issues?